zebra-technologies/Scanner-SDK-for-Windows/README.md

 # BARCODE SCANNER SDK FOR WINDOWS
-This repository provides the source codes for the demonstration of all the functionalities for Barcode Scanner SDK for Windows.
+This site provides source codes for the most commonly requested programming capabilities using the Scanner SDK for Windows.

 ## Prerequisites
 Following dependencies is required to run the C# and C++ sample applications.